Civ13/civ13-wiki/wiki/Pepelsibirsk.md

 Diplomatic relations are naturally raised via trading, and lowered by scams and hostility.

 - Purchasing items from a trader or buying/selling imports/exports will increase relations by 0.02 per ruble spent or earned.
-- You can kill visiting traders to make them drop valuable items and money.
+- You can kill visiting traders to make them drop valuable items.
 This will immediately reduce relations by between 10 and 25.
 - You can scam Pepelsibirsk-1 and Narodnyygorod out of their money by choosing not to pay for imported goods.
 This will reduce relations by 0.08 per cost of the crate in rubles.

 Relations go from 0 to 100, anything below 25 counting as hostile.